ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 In some situations NumPy ordinarily returns a Numpy scalar object, for instance when indexing an `ndarray` to get a single element.
 When operating on a `MaskedArray` NumPy will return a `MaskedScalar` object instead.
 While `MaskedScalar`s support almost all the methods and attributes of NumPy scalars there are some important differences.
 Notably, `MaskedScalar`s are not part of the NumPy scalar type hierarchy, and so for instance code of the form `isinstance(var, np.inexact)` will fail, and `np.isscalar` will return `False`.
 In such situations you should use `.filled` first to obtain a NumPy scalar.

 Like NumPy scalars, `MaskedScalar`s are immutable (except for structured scalars) and can be used as dict keys.
-When a `MaskedScalar` is tested for Truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding numpy scalar if not masked.
+When a `MaskedScalar` is tested for truth, for instance in if-statements, it will return `False` if masked, or the same as the corresponding numpy scalar if not masked.
 To get masked values to test as `True`, use `scalar.filled(True)` first.

 The special `X` variable is not a `MaskedScalar`, and does not share attributes with NumPy types.
 For instance, it does not have a `dtype`.
 It is a singleton of a special `MaskedX` class meant to be used to set the mask of `MaskedArrays` in various situations.
 It is never returned by any NumPy operation or indexing.
-As a convenience the `X` variable is callable with a NumPy dtype as argument, which returns a `MaskedScalar` of that dtype with mask set.
-Note that the `repr` of `MaskedScalar`s whose mask is `True` is represented using this construction:
+As a convenience the `X` variable is callable and takes a NumPy dtype as argument, and this returns a `MaskedScalar` of that dtype with mask set.
+Note that the `repr` of `MaskedScalar`s whose mask is `True` is represented using this `X(dtype)` construction:

 ```python
 >>> X, type(X)